EPMPartners/ProjectWorkspaceListViewer/README.md

 This version is all javascript and has been tested with Project Server 2010 (to prepare for migrations), Projet Server 2013, and Project Online.

-Two solutions exist, the ProjectListViewerScript, which is the raw script via TypeScript.
-The other project is a SharePoint 2013 sandbox solution used to deploy and provide a similar PDP designer user experience as the old 2010 Farm solution.
+Two projects exist.
+The ProjectListViewerScript is the raw script via TypeScript, the other project is a SharePoint 2013 sandbox solution used to deploy and provide a similar PDP designer user experience as the old 2010 Farm solution.

 The technique used is to query project PSI to get the project site url.
 Then display in a iframe and respond to iframe child events